 Mix the applesauce, vanilla, and sugar until well blended.

-Add one quarter of the dry ingredients and a quarter of the Silk Almond Creamer in Hazelnut from the container.
+Add one quarter of the dry ingredients and a quarter of the hazelnut creamer from the container.
 Continue that process until you’ve added all of the flour and creamer.

 Fold the carrots and the nuts into the batter.